KaderBozkurt/KaderBookStore1/KaderBookStore/ReadMe.txt

 TEST and RUN ....It WORKING.......with theme because i copied viewstart and viewImport file.
 Funny day..

 **********19:00*********
-I continue built my project by following direction.
+1900-I continue built my project by following direction.
-I add new Admin in the Areas.
+19001-I add new Admin in the Areas.
 Then I delete Data and Models folder coming up with admin.
-I deleted Controllers folder.
+1903-I deleted Controllers folder.
-Finaly,  It's FINISH PART1...........
+1905-Finaly,  It's FINISH PART1...........
-I check all part and Test again,
+1910- check all part and Test again,
-Everythink ok.
+1911-Everythink ok.

 2022/11/03

-I check all part and test.
+1100-I check all part and test.
 Its working.
 I hope it is working too at school computer.
-Review my readme.
+1105-Review my readme.
-I update all project GitHup.
+1130-I update all project GitHup.

 2022/11/04